CedricS789/Alexis-Finance-Assistant/System Prompts/1-Manager-Agent.md

 **LEDGER AGENT:**
 - **GOOD:** "Log expense: €2.70 for 6-pack water from Carrefour today"
 - **BAD:** "The user wants to log a single expense: €2.7 for a 6-pack of 2L Cristalline water purchased at Carrefour today"
-- **GOOD:** "Schedule recurring rent payment: €800 monthly starting October 1st"
+- **GOOD:** "Schedule recurring rent payment: €800 monthly starting next Friday"
-- **BAD:** "The user needs to schedule a recurring rent payment of €800 monthly starting October 1st"
+- **BAD:** "The user needs to schedule a recurring rent payment of €800 monthly starting next Friday"
 - **GOOD:** "Log income: €2500 salary received today"
 - **BAD:** "User is asking to log income: salary received today for €2500"
+- **GOOD:** "Update yesterday's grocery expense: add €15 to the amount"
+- **BAD:** "Update yesterday's grocery expense by adding €15 to it"

 **DATA ANALYST AGENT:**
 - **GOOD:** "Check affordability of €450 purchase"